Advertisement

 Designed in the ornate Manueline style, you could spend hours just admiring the tower’s architecture.
 Make sure to pause and take some time to observe its fine details and beautiful views.

-After visiting the Belem Tower, stroll over to the Mosteiro dos Jeronimos.
 Constructed in 1501, the monastery is known for its elaborate stonework and Manueline-styled cloisters.

 Monastery Cloisters in Manueline Style